Cheezmeister/www.luchenlabs.com/bio.markdown

 Potato Factory doesn't get nearly as much lovin' as it deserves.
 In it, you control an adorable, somewhat snarky robot trying to figure out just what the heck is going on.
-The puzzles are some of the best I've ever seen, requiring lateral thinking of a caliber on par with those of Braid or Portal.
+The puzzles are some of the best I've ever seen, requiring lateral thinking of a caliber on par with Braid or Portal.
 Much like those games, the story is expertly woven into the gameplay; no monstrous cutscenes.
-Also, it mocks Clippit, the irritating Microsoft paperclip.
+Also, it mocks [Clippit](https://en.wikipedia.org/wiki/Clippit).
 You just can't beat that.

 ###  The SDL ###